-- The below tables have been engineered in accordance with the requirements of NZS 3604-2011, NZS 1170.5-2004 & AS/NZS1170.2-2011 - All Top Hats to be spaced evenly, with end (top and bottom) Top Hats installed 150mm (typical) up to 250mm (maximum) from the end of the PowerPanel - Additional Top Hats will be required below all window openings and above openings if a PowerPanel or sill block is to be installed in this location - Top Hats to be installed horizontally with PowerPanel to span vertically
+- The below tables have been engineered in accordance with the requirements of NZS 3604-2011, NZS 1170.5-2004 & AS/NZS1170.2-2011 - All Top Hats to be spaced evenly, with end (top and bottom) Top Hats installed 150mm (typical) up to 250mm (maximum) from the end of the PowerPanel - Additional Top Hats will be required below all window openings and above openings if a PowerPanel or sill block is to be installed in this location - Top Hats to be installed horizontally with PowerPanel to span vertically - The material of the steel studs for the purpose of the screw fixing shall be at least 0.75BMT, G2 steel (fy=270MPa Typical, fu = 360MPa, Minimum) These tables allow for building in Earthquake Zones (as defined in NZS 3604:2011).
+If the building is in Earthquake Zone 4 and where the actual wind zone is low or medium then minimum of

-The material of the steel study for the purpose of the screw fixing shall be at least 0.75BMT, G2 steel (fy=270MPa Typical, fu = 360MPa, Minimum) These tables allow for building in Earthquake Zones (as defined in NZS 3604:2011).
-If the building is in Earthquake Zone 4 and where the actual wind zone is low or medium then minimum of High wind zone must be selected when using these tables
+These tables allow for building in Earthquake Zones (as defined in NZS 3604:2011).
+If the building is in Earthquake Zone 4 and where the actu High wind zone must be selected when using these tables

-Table 1.4 - Number of screws per panel per - Top Hat.
-Base Supported and Suspended I Panels using 24mm or 35mm Top Hat sections
+Table 1.4 - Number of screws per panel per Top Hat, Base Supported and Suspended Panels using 24mm or 35mm Top Hat sections